Together (Sia song)

 "Together" is a song by Australian singer-songwriter Sia from the motion picture soundtrack of the musical film Music, co-written and directed by herself.
 It was released on 20 May 2020, by Atlantic Records.
-It is also the lead single from Sia's ninth studio album, Music – Songs from and Inspired by the Motion Picture, released in February 2021.
+It is also the lead single from Sia's ninth studio album, Music – Songs from and Inspired by the Motion Picture (2021).

 Background

 The song was first mentioned by Sia in a 2018 interview with Rolling Stone, where it was described as a "cheerful song that matches her personality much more than, say, "Chandelier"."
 It is the end title of the film Music, which was written and directed by Sia herself.
 Although Music was not a musical originally, Sia told Rolling Stone that she would be given "roughly $10 million more" to make it a musical film.
 Music was released in February 2021, along with Sia's album Music – Songs from and Inspired by the Motion Picture.

 On 11 May 2020, "Together" was made available for pre-save on Spotify and Apple Music through the website wecantakeithigher.
 Sia announced the release of the single through her social media accounts on 13 May.

 The song was written by Sia and American record producer Jack Antonoff.
 It was produced by Antonoff, with additional production by Sia's frequent collaborator, Jesse Shatkin.
 Antonoff was nominated for Producer of the Year, Non-Classical at the 63rd Annual Grammy Awards for his work on the track.

 "Together" was featured in an advert for American retail chain Target.